University Hospital Greifswald

 - 16.10.1984 Admission to medical practice, Free University of Berlin.

-- 29.11.1985 Doctoral thesis defense with honors, Department of Orthopedics, Free University of Berlin.
+- 29.11.1985 Thesis defense with honors, Department of Orthopedics, Free University of Berlin.
 Subject: "Thermographic assessment of the changes in blood circulation in the forearm in the treatment using the physiotherapeutic measures".

 - 1991 - 1997 Head of the Replantation Unit, Department of Orthopedics, Free University of Berlin, Oskar-Helene-Heim Hospital.

-- Since 01.11.1997, Head of the Section of Surgery, Hand Replantation and Microsurgery, Trauma Hospital Berlin (Unfallkrankenhaus Berlin).
+- Since 01.11.1997 Head of the Section of Surgery, Hand Replantation and Microsurgery, Trauma Surgery Clinic Berlin (Unfallkrankenhaus Berlin).

 - Lectures and internships at the Faculty of Medicine of the Ernst Moritz Arndt University of Greifswald (since 1998), at the Faculty of Medicine of the Free University of Berlin (since 1997) and at the Faculty of Medicine of the Humboldt University of Berlin (since 2002).

-- 2006 - 2008 Additional academic education and cooperation with the Faculty of Medicine of the Humboldt University of Berlin (Prof. Dr. med.
-U. Weber).
+- 2006 - 2008 Additional academic education and cooperation with the Faculty of Medicine of the Humboldt University of Berlin.

-- Head of the Center for Specialized Rehabilitation Medicine at the Trauma Hospital Berlin (Unfallkrankenhaus Berlin).
+- Head of the Center for Specialized Rehabilitation Medicine at the Trauma Surgery Hospital Berlin (Unfallkrankenhaus Berlin).

-- Since 16.04.2012, Head of the Department of Hand Surgery and Functional Microsurgery at the University Hospital Greifswald.
+- Since 16.04.2012 Head of the Department of Hand Surgery at the University Hospital Greifswald.

-- Since May till July 1990, Scientific Guest Lecture in the Department of Hand Surgery and Reconstructive Microsurgery, Toronto, Canada, General Hospital.
+- From May to July 1990, Scientific Guest Lecture in the Department of Hand Surgery and Reconstructive Microsurgery, General Hospital, Toronto, Canada.

 - 1995 Guest Lecture at the University of Ioannina, Greece.